mxab/taifun/README.md

     Parameters
     ----------
+    location: str
-    location (str): the location to get the weather forcast for
+        the location to get the weather forcast for

     """